6 Amazing Personal Branding Examples to Inspire You

 4. Marie Forleo

 Self-help guru Marie Forleo has the visual presentation to get your attention.
-But her appearance and aesthetic aren’t what make her such a great personal branding example.
+However, her appearance and aesthetic aren’t what make her such a great example of personal branding.
 Her language is the most enticing thing about her.

 The way she writes is beautiful, yet entirely accessible and relatable.
 Forleo doesn’t try to write or speak differently.
 This makes her much more believable as a person.